symfony/symfony-docs/book/translation.rst

   a specific convention;

-* Manage the user's locale, which is stored on the request, but can also be set once the user's session.
+* Manage the user's locale, which is stored on the request, but can also be set on the user's session.

 .. _`i18n`: http://en.wikipedia.org/wiki/Internationalization_and_localization
 .. _`L10n`: http://en.wikipedia.org/wiki/Internationalization_and_localization